 You can calculate the cost of running a bisque kiln, a glaze kiln, or both by filling in both bisque and glaze kiln time.

 Time Adjustment Factor:

-Use this optional field enter the amount of time when your kiln's elements are actually active, since you only pay for that time.
-This varies per kiln, type of firing (bisque or glaze), firing speed, etc. Leave this field empty, or at 100%, to see how much it would cost if the kiln was running 100 percent of the time.
+Use this field to enter the amount of time when your kiln's elements are actually active, since you only pay for that time.
+This varies per kiln, type of firing (bisque or glaze), firing speed, etc. Enter 100 if you want to see how much it would cost if the kiln was running 100 percent of the time.
 The kiln maker Skutt, for example, says that on average, across its kilns, 50% power consumption is a good estimate.
 If you have a different kiln, check its documentation.